 Early models might have completely missed certain line items, like regulatory changes, renewable energy taxes, equipment manufacturer bankruptcies, and contingencies for random damage or vandalism.
 Your “Full Wrap” O &M agreement may have assumed a lot of the operations and maintenance were already covered, or that repairs were planned for and covered.

 Something else we’ve experienced recently is that at the start of a new market opening, that market may be ripe in terms of opportunity and available tariffs.
 But by the end of a political cycle or two, the politician of the day may have changed everything and those encouraging tariffs may no longer exist.
 A renewable energy financial model drafted at the beginning of that market will be useless.
 And that’s OK!

 How to Fix Them

 As an asset manager, your only path forward is to go with current assumptions, make reasonable predictions, assume costs will increase, and break out your expenses into reasonable buckets.

 By breaking fees into buckets, you’ll understand your costs better.
 You’ll be able to identify missing chunks.
-For example, financial models often include predictions about refurbishment/equipment repair, but they might forget to consider the cost of labour.
-Often, after the facility is up and operational the labour is more expensive than the equipment.
+For example, financial models often include predictions about refurbishment/equipment repair, but they might forget to consider the cost of labor.
+Often, after the facility is up and operational the labor is more expensive than the equipment.
 As a result, the actual costs can end up being significantly higher even when equipment costs come down.

 There is no such thing as a perfect financial model for renewable energy, and rarely, an accurate one.
 What you have is, at best, and are a series of educated assumptions, and so long as you plan for what happens when you’re wrong, that’s really ok.